coderedcorp/cr/CONTRIBUTING.md

 codesign --sign "Developer ID Application: CodeRed LLC (26334S6DB6)" --timestamp --options runtime ./cr-macos
 ```

 However due to intracacies of PyInstaller bundling, we must have PyInstaller sign each lib before it is bundled.
-To build a fully signed bundle, set the `IS_RELEASE=True` environment variable, and run PyInstaller on the mac with the certificate and Xcode installed:
+To build a fully signed bundle, set the `CR_RELEASE=True` environment variable, and run PyInstaller on the mac with the certificate and Xcode installed:

 ```
 pyinstaller ./cr.spec